 The rectus abominis is known as the six-pack and is located on the anterior side of the abdomen.
 If you have low body fat, roughly under 15% you should see the majority.
 To increase the muscle fibre size I suggest you do abdominal exercises under a lot of force in order for the muscle fibres to increase in size.
-I have found doing interval training at a high intensity helps the body reduce body fat quicker than doing steady state exercise.
+I have found doing repetition training at a high intensity helps reduce body fat quicker than doing steady state exercise.